-Wirecast Pro is the professional edition and includes all the features of Wirecast Studio.
-It adds, up to seven guests on Rendezvous, 8-track audio output, Replay, support for more capture devices and IP cameras, web stream input, program feed output, pro audio FX, custom transitions, 3D virtual sets, and ISO recording.
-NDI outputs, and more.
+Wirecast Pro Wirecast Pro provides advanced live production and streaming.
+It includes all the features of Wirecast Studio and adds up to seven quests on Rendezvous, 8-track audio output, Replay, program feed output, pro audio FX, custom transitions, 3D virtual sets, ISO recording, built-in PTZ controller, NDI outputs, and more.
 Features that pertain specifically to Wirecast Pro are indicated by the Pro icon (shown below):